Fediverse.md

 Public Service Announcement: The Right to Free Speech means the government can’t arrest you for what you say.
 It doesn’t mean that anyone else has to listen to your bullshit, or host you while you share it.
 The 1st Amendment doesn’t shield you from criticism or consequences.
 If you’re yelled at, boycotted, have your show canceled, or get banned from an Internet community, your free speech rights aren’t being violated.
 It’s just that the people listening think you’re an asshole, And they’re showing you the door.

-— xkcd: Free Speech
+xkcd #1357: Free Speech

-But that’s only a piece of the picture.
-Because there are other communities as well.
-Because it allows full range of gatekeeping, including the very extremes, it turns into a tool that directly reflects the intent of the people running the show.
+It allows full range of gatekeeping, including the very extremes, it turns into a tool that directly reflects the intent of the people running the show.
 The key is in choosing said people.
 That’s something you cannot do in centralized networks at all, and chances are you don’t at all know the people “chosen” there.

-And I especially find hilarious the attempts at building “censorship-resistant” networks (most recently, Nostr) with the intent to use that as a leverage to surpass Fediverse.
+And I especially find hilarious the attempts at building “censorship-resistant” networks (most recently, Nostr) with the intent to use that as a leverage to surpass the Fediverse.
 One thing these projects seem to forget that censorship is a tool that, perhaps counterintuitively, has good uses.
 Consider spam, for instance.
 You’d prefer to not see it, right?
 Well, then it just happens to be the kind of censorship you want.

 Hybrids